Total War: Three Kingdoms: Critical reception

+Beifang Lin of GamerSky, a Chinese publication, commended the development team for their professionalism and deep understanding of the historical era, concluding that the Three Kingdoms theme was well integrated into the Total War system.

 Sales

 According to the developer Creative Assembly, Total War: Three Kingdoms was the most pre-ordered Total War game until its release date.
-The game also set the record of concurrent players for Total War series, with over 160,000 people playing simultaneously on the day of release and reaching 192,000 by the first weekend, making it the biggest concurrent played strategy game on Steam.
-The game became the fastest-selling game in the history of the franchise, selling one million copies in a week since its initial release.
+The game also set the record of concurrent players for Total War series, with over 160,000 people playing simultaneously on the day of release and reaching 192,000 by the first weekend.
+This made it the largest concurrent played strategy game on Steam.
+It became the fastest-selling game in the history of the franchise, selling one million copies in a week since its initial release and amassed a total of 3,210,000 units sold as of March 2025.